-Dr. Clark (pictured above, right) is a Calgary-based oil and gas entrepreneur.
-He is the Chairman of Storm Resources Ltd. and Rock Energy Inc., as well as the Director of Chinook Energy Inc. Dr. Clark is also the Chairman of Alliance Trust Company, a private trust and shareholder services firm, servicing public and private entities in Alberta and Saskatchewan.
+Stu Clark is a Calgary oil and gas entrepreneur.
+He is a director and Chairman of the Board of Storm Resources Ltd. A TSX listed oil and gas exploration company as well as Chairman of the Board of Alliance Trust Company, a private trust and shareholder services firm, servicing public and private entities in Alberta, Saskatchewan and Manitoba.

 Stu Clark didn’t realize it at the time, but his days as a student in the U of M’s Faculty of Management – now the Asper School of Business – set him up for success as an entrepreneur in Alberta’s oil and gas industry.
 Over three decades, Stu translated his education into starting, running and then selling several oil and gas exploration companies, one of which had grown to employ about 300 people.

 “My university experience helped create the opportunities that I’ve taken advantage of in my life," he says.
 "I have a passion for entrepreneurship: I’ve started a number of my own businesses, sold them, profited from them and now it’s time to give back.”